elijah-team/ema-notes/nits/nits.md

   - (and i like their installer)

+  - guix install is refreshing

 24. fix the control panel on deepin

   - why did they change it?

+  - stop complaining, you didn't like it that much -- infinite scrolling is an antipattern. (cough firefox)

 25. kde1 had almost direct counterparts to coreutils

-  - i think the only way to make it better (in the past tense of course) would be to have a command line/text box on the bottom of the window so ppl could learn what they are (supposed to be) doing
+  - i think the only way to make it better (in the past tense of course) would be to have a command line/text box on the bottom of the window so ppl could learn what they are (supposed to be) doing.

-  - and also to make it look like gnome
+  - and also to make it look like gnome. [french guys]

 26. maybe reiser5 will be good (like 3)

-  - nixos bcache doesn't boot for some reason
+  - nixos bcache doesn't boot for some reason.

+  - wear baggy pants and/or lose out to some asshole in a turtleneck.

 27. lvm for all!